jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 # MIPI-DSI Interface LCD Driver for Sharp LS050T1SX01 using SSD2828

-Caution: this project is in a working process and not been done.
-Part of the document has not finished.
+Note: this project is in a working process, <b>but most part of the work has been done.</b> The document and code comments are still needed to be finshed and polished.
 <br>
 ```
 Current Progress